The 5 Simple Habits of Effective Managers

 Communication is too often an under-appreciated and under-utilised tool in the workplace.

 A manager with key skills can often roll up their sleeves and get stuck in work alongside their team members.
-This does not mean to take it on yourself to do the work, rather assist, watch, and provide feedback.
+This does not mean to take it on yourself to do the work, rather assist, watch, and provide guidance and feedback.
 Balanced feedback is key, with any negatives come positives.
 More often than not, this comes in the form of one-on-one, if done correctly team members will appreciate these and it will improve the overall effectiveness of the team.

 Though it does happen, a good manager should work so team members don't need to come to them for assistance.
 A couple of check-ins daily allows a manager to be in touch with what the team members are busy with and where they may get stuck, this allows you to pro-actively assist employees, sometimes without them even knowing.

-When a team is managed correctly, they are empowered to do their work in the most efficient manners.
+When a team is managed correctly, they are empowered to do their work in the most efficient manner.
 However, when a team is micro-managed they simply become tools with which the manager is completing the work at hand.
-Yes, it gets the job done but there won't be much growth, team members won't learn much and they'll likely not be happy to be managed in such a way.
+Yes, it gets the job done but there won't be much growth, team members won't learn much and they'll likely not be happy to be managed in such a manner.
 Allowing team members to make decisions for themselves, to raise issues and blockers on their own and learn to take on the tasks at hand promotes growth, efficiency, and morale.

 "Management is about arranging and telling.
 Leadership is about nurturing and enhancing." - Tom Peters

 Trying to take on the world on your own will tire you out in no time.
 Collaborating with your team members will help to empower them, up-skill them, and lighten the day-to-day load you're trying to pick up.
 Ultimately this means more time for you to focus on important aspects of your role as a leader.

 A habit can be a very powerful thing.
 By routinely taking actions that make you a better manager, you will make a habit of it and these things will become second nature to you.